Rangeland Assessment CDE

 These iconic western landscapes influence the lives and livelihoods of nearly all Idahoans because 90% of Idaho citizens live amidst rangelands or in areas that were rangeland prior to cultivation and development.
 Idaho’s economy depends heavily on rangelands as 65% of the total land area of Idaho is grazed by domestic cattle and sheep that support rural communities and agricultural enterprises.

-The goal of this contest is to raise young people’s awareness of rangelands and introduce skills used by trained professionals.
+The goal of this contest is to raise awareness of rangelands and introduce skills used by trained professionals.
 Students who are trained in the technical skills, such as plant identification and vegetation measurement protocols, can pursue opportunities for seasonal employment.

 The Idaho Rangeland Assessment CDE has four units completed out on the range and one scenario completed in the classroom.
 Units include:

-- Plant Identification and Ecological Site Description
+- Plant Identification

-- Rangeland Management
+- Rangeland Assessment